elbee-cyber/Ollie/README.md

 # Ollie
-This is the CLI version of the website https://revshells.com/
+The CLI version of the website https://revshells.com/